-- 1. have taken and passed the NHI 80-hour course (Safety Inspection of In-service Bridges) or - 2. be certified as an American Welding Society Certified Welding Inspector (AWS/CWI) or - Submit their written practice and certifications documenting the equivalent training qualifying their personnel to perform visual inspections on structures within their jurisdiction.
+- 1. have taken and passed the NHI 80-hour course (Safety Inspection of In-service Bridges) or NHI 1-week In-Service Bridge Training for PE's or - 2. be certified as an American Welding Society Certified Welding Inspector (AWS/CWI) or - Submit their written practice and certifications documenting the equivalent training qualifying their personnel to perform visual inspections on structures within their jurisdiction.
 This option must be approved by the Statewide Program Manager for approval prior to performing any work.